lycis/simplekv/README.md

 # SimpleKV

-SimpleKV is a very basic key-value store server, similar in concept to Redis but designed to be much simpler and "dumber."
+SimpleKV is a very basic key-value store server, similar in concept to Redis but designed to be much simpler and "dumber".
 It provides a minimalistic implementation of a key-value store written in C, with both a server and client.
 SimpleKV operates using a basic, single-threaded protocol for demonstration purposes.

 ## Purpose